 We will stay in a variety of lodgings during the week—a riverfront hotel in downtown Green Bay, a modern waterfront resort in Sturgeon Bay, and modest family-owned inns in the villages of Ephraim and Elison Bay.
 Breakfasts are provided at some, but not all, lodgings, but restaurants are available nearby.
 We are planning three group dinners.
 Note also that it will not always be possible to have your bike in your room due to lodging restrictions.

 Arrive in Green Bay on Wednesday, September 6, 2023.
 Last ride day is Thursday, September 14 and departure day is Friday, September 15 (early departure on Thursday afternoon is possible).
-Arrival/departure hotel in Green Bay is Hotel Northland.
+Arrival/departure hotel in Green Bay is Hampton Inn Green Bay Downtown.
 We recommend flying into Green Bay Austin Straubel International Airport (GRB) which is a short taxi or uber ride to the hotel.
-Those driving to Green Bay will be able to park at the hotel or a nearby city lot for a fee.
-Bike boxes can be stored in Green Bay during the tour.
+Those driving to Green Bay will be able to park at the hotel for free.
 A van will be available to transport luggage and supplies.
 Participants are expected to complete the required rides as the luggage van will not serve as a sag vehicle.
-Tandems and e-bikes may be accepted on a case-by-case basis, however bike storage and access to electricity for charging may provide complications due to lodging restrictions.
+Tandems and e-bikes may be accepted on a case-by-case basis, however bike storage or access to electricity for charging may provide complications due to lodging restrictions.
 Talk with the leader about this before signing up.
 Rental Bikes: Ride leaders are not coordinating bike rentals.
 Participants are responsible for their own arrangements.
 There is one bike shop in Green Bay that offers a limited number of rental bikes.
 If interested, contact Pete's Garage (phone 920-857-1690) for details.
 Though less convenient to our starting point, there is also a bike shop in Sturgeon Bay (a 50 minute drive from Green Bay) that rents road, hybrid, and e-bikes.
 Contact Nor Door Sport & Cyclery (phone 920 818-0803) for information.
 N.B.: rental bikes are limited so it is important to place an order early.
 You will be responsible for pick up and drop off of all rentals.

 Cost & Administration